exratione/cloudformation-deploy/README.md

 export AWS_REGION=us-east-1
 ```

-Unlike many Node.js AWS modules, CloudFormation Deploy does not accept IAM
+Alternatively, CloudFormation Deploy accepts an optional configuration object
+that is passed to the AWS SDK CloudFormation client instance if present.
+See the
-access keys directly in configuration.
-It is bad practice to specify access keys
+configuration details below.
+This is not recommended: it is bad practice to
-in code or configuration for code; you should always add them to the environment
+specify access keys in code or configuration for code.
+You should always add
-in one of the ways noted above.
+them to the environment in one of the ways noted above.

 ### 2) Create the CloudFormation Template